Learning to Concentrate: Multi-tracer Forecasts on Local Primordial Non-Gaussianity with Machine-Learned Bias: with machine learning

 \section{$\bphi$ with machine learning}

 In this Section, we describe our machine learning method for obtaining predictions for $\bphi$.
 Before diving into the details, we provide a brief overview of this process here.

-First, we obtain $b_{1}(M,c), b_{\phi}(M,c)$ from the gravity-only Separate Universe (SU) results of \cite{Lazeyras22}, and assign $b_{1}(M,c), b_{\phi}(M,c)$ to each TNG galaxy's host halo of mass $M$ and concentration $c$.
+First, we obtain $b(M,c), b_{\phi}(M,c)$ by interpolating the gravity-only Separate Universe (SU) results of \cite{Lazeyras22} in halo mass $M$ and concentration $c$, and assign $b(M,c), b_{\phi}(M,c)$ to each TNG galaxy's host halo of mass $M$ and concentration $c$ .
 We then train the ML model described below on galaxies where the values of $b_{\phi}$ are known to learn the relationship between input features such as galaxy magnitude and $\bphi$.
 After making a prediction for $\bphi$ on test data, we rank order the $\bphi$ predictions to determine a split of the sample into tertiles.
 We then obtain predictions for a mean value of $\bphi$ in each tertile by using the trained ML model evaluated on the observable input features of galaxies in that tertile (magnitude, position, etc.) and averaging.
 This final set of $\bphi$ values in the tertiles are used as input to the Fisher forecasts of Section~\ref{sec:fisher}.